Ridha15/web-api/README.md

 ## Introduction

-Feddit Comments is a FastAPI-based web API designed to analyze and retrieve the sentiment of comments retrieved from Feddit API (Fake Reddit API).
+Feddit Comments API is a FastAPI-based web API designed to analyze and retrieve the sentiment of comments retrieved from Feddit API (Fake Reddit API).

 ## Repository Overview